freshmen student admission process

 Request official high school transcripts from your school or guidance counselor

-Send two letters of recommendation - Recommendations can come from any source who is not a relative (i.e. coaches, employers, teachers, guidance counselors, etc.).
+Send one letter of recommendation - Recommendations can come from any source who is not a relative (i.e. coaches, employers, teachers, guidance counselors, etc.).

 Unsure about sending test scores?
 Review our Test Optional Policy.